The Medicare Merit-Based Incentive Payment System (MIPS)

 A Guide for Audiologists and Speech-Language Pathologists

-Effective January 1, 2019, the Centers for Medicare and Medicaid Services (CMS) included audiologists and speech-language pathologists (SLPs) in the Merit-Based Incentive Payment System (MIPS).
-ASHA estimates less than 1% of members were required to participate in MIPS in 2022.
-The MIPS payment adjustment—applied in 2026 based on a clinician's performance in 2024—is +/- 9%.
+Effective January 1, 2019, the Centers for Medicare & Medicaid Services (CMS) included audiologists and speech-language pathologists (SLPs) in the Merit-Based Incentive Payment System (MIPS).
+ASHA estimates less than 1% of members are required to participate in MIPS.
+The MIPS payment adjustment—applied in 2026 based on a clinician's performance in 2025—is +/- 9%.

 MIPS participation is separate from the claims-based outcomes reporting requirement for Medicare Part B therapy services, often referred as 'functional limitation reporting' (FLR), which was eliminated for dates of service on or after January 1, 2019.